nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 This is structure is so good that
 [Behat enforces it by default](https://behat.org/en/latest/quick_start.html).

-### Always inject dependencies
+### 4. Always inject dependencies

-**Main reasoning:** mocking global state is bad, so please don't.
+**Main reasoning:** mocking global state is terrible, not being able to mock dependencies at all makes it impossible to test a feature.

-This is a lesson for life.
-Forget about static classes (that keep state) and singleton instances.
-If your class depends on something, make it injectable.
+Here is a lesson for life: **Forget about stateful static classes and singleton instances.** If your class depends on something, make it injectable.

 Here's a particularly sad example:
 ```php